symfony/symfony1-docs/tutorial/en/deprecated.markdown

 The `doc/` directory at the root of a project is not generated anymore, as it was not used by symfony itself.
 And so the related `sf_doc_dir` has also been removed.

+The `sfDoctrinePlugin_doctrine_lib_path` setting, previously used to specify a custom Doctrine lib directory, has been deprecated in 1.3 and removed in 1.4.
+Use the `sf_doctrine_dir` setting instead.

+All symfony `Base*` classes generated classes are not marked as `abstract`.